Mint-made errors: Missing design elements

-Missing mintmarks, dates, and other design elements are not distinct errors, but rather are what the observer sees when viewing other error types.
+Missing mintmarks, dates, and other design elements occur as the result of errors in the die or at the time of striking.
 A design element that is missing from the die when it is made is a fundamental error.
 Missing design elements that occur because dies are tilted and do not strike the planchet face-on are known as misaligned dies.
-A design element may be missing because foreign matter such as grease plugs the cavity into which the planchet's metal would normally flow under the striking pressure.
-This error is also known as a filled die and as a strike through.
-Although this does involve a die, it is typically thought of as a striking error, but is included here so as to provide a more complete list.
+A design element may be missing because foreign matter, such as grease, plugs the cavity into which the planchet's metal would normally flow under the striking pressure.
+This error is also known as a filled die or a strike through.
+Although this does involve a die, it is typically thought of as a striking error, but is included here for completeness.
+This type of error led to some specimens of the 1999 release of the US 50 State quarters design for Delaware to be missing the final E from the state's motto, thus accidentally declaring Delaware "THE FIRST STAT."

 Doubled die

 A doubled die occurs when a die receives an additional, misaligned impression from the hub.
-Overdate coins such as the 1942/1 Mercury dime and 1918/7 buffalo nickel are also doubled dies.
-They are both listed in the CONECA files as class III doubled dies.
+Overdate coins such as the 1942/1 U.S. Mercury dime and 1918/7 U.S. buffalo nickel are also doubled dies.
+They are both listed by CONECA as class III doubled dies.
 Class III means the die was hubbed with different "designs" (or hubs that had different dates).
 They are not repunched dates, since the dates were punched onto the hub.
+Die deterioration may also appear as doubling.

-Die cracks, die breaks, and die chips
+Die defects: cracks, breaks, and chips

 Dies can crack during use producing jaggeds, raised lines on the surface of subsequently struck coins.
 In U.S. coinage, many Morgan dollar coins show slight die cracks.
 Dies with cracks, especially those with cracks near the edge, sometimes break.
 The broken piece may be retained in position or fall away.
 Die cracks and retained die breaks can be difficult to distinguish.
 Retained die breaks cross the coin's face from rim to rim with the area to one side of the break being slightly higher than the other.
 Coins struck after the break falls away have a raised, rounded, unstruck area along the edge.
 These coins are known to collectors as cuds.
 Sometimes, an area of a die will chip out of the center.
-These so-called die chips appear on subsequently struck coins as raised, rounded, unstruck areas called die chips.
+These so-called die chips also appear as raised, rounded, unstruck areas on subsequently struck coins.